U.S. cancels its observation of Uganda's presidential election

 “It’s hard to say there wont be violence,” said a senior EU diplomat.
 “Every bit of the security apparatus will be on the streets.
 Theoretically that brings calm, but I think we know that just brings flashpoints.”

-Uganda also banned all social media platforms and messaging apps on Tuesday until further notice.
+Uganda has also banned all social media platforms and messaging apps until further notice.

 Museveni apologised for the inconvenience but said Uganda had no choice after Facebook took down some accounts which backed his ruling party.